r4victor/synclibrivox/README.md

 ## Overview

 <b>synclibrivox</b> is a collection of files for LibriVox recordings needed to produce ebooks with synchronized text and audio using [syncabook](https://github.com/r4victor/syncabook).
-If someone used <b>syncabook</b> to create an ebook for a LibriVox recording and commited source files to this repository, you can create an ebook using <b>syncabook</b> just by getting the files with `download_files` command and then assembling them to EPUB with `create` command.
+If someone used <b>syncabook</b> to create an ebook for a LibriVox recording and commited source files to this repository, you can create an ebook for that recording using <b>syncabook</b> just by getting the files with `download_files` command and then assembling them to EPUB with `create` command.
 ## Repository contents

 The repository contains all neccessary source files needed to produce an ebook except for audio files.
 Each book has a directory with the following contents: